 Belgium Company Formations

-The most popular company stuctures in Belgium are the BVBA (besloten vennootschap met beperkte aansprakelijkheid) or an SPRL (société privée à responsabilité limitée).
-The BVBA is a type of company which resembles the UK Private Limited Company.
+The most popular company structures in Belgium are the BVBA (besloten vennootschap met beperkte aansprakelijkheid) or an SPRL (société privée à responsabilité limitée).

 BVBA/SPRL Company Registration

 - Draw up the appraisal reports – in the event of a contribution in kind